dilipkumar4813/Android-Baking-App/README.md

 ## How to use the source code

-1. Download or clone the repository on the your local machine.
+1. Download or clone the repository onto your local machine.
-2. Open the project using android studio
+2. Open the project using Android Studio
-3. Allow it to complete its magic(Ensure you allow the IDE to configure gradle) and your done
+3. Allow it to complete its magic(Ensure you allow the IDE to configure Gradle) and your done

 Important : You are required to have Java 8 installed to use this project